The Golden Thread

 TULIP forged in the fires of controversy.
 When Arminianism threatened to undermine grace, the Synod of Dort crystallized the five points of Calvinism, permanently anchoring Reformed theology in Scripture and defending God's absolute sovereignty in salvation.

 Owen, Bunyan, Goodwin—the golden age of Reformed devotion.
-The Puritans transformed grace theology into passionate, practical piety, proving that doctrinal precision and deep spirituality are inseparable fruits of the Spirit's work.
+The Puritans transformed grace theology into passionate, practical piety, proving that truthful precision and deep spirituality are inseparable fruits of the Spirit's work.

 Edwards, Whitefield—sovereign grace in revival fire.
 The Great Awakening demonstrated that God's absolute sovereignty and human revival are not contradictory but complementary, as the Spirit broke in with power to transform willing hearts across the colonies.